Skip to main content

 Over four to six weeks following the procedure, you will be able to slowly build up to your normal living activities.
 It’s normal to feel tired for the first few days, but most people find that they are able to get back to their normal lifestyle quickly.

-It takes a few weeks for the pacemaker wires to become fully secure and for the discomfort to go away.
-After two weeks you will be allowed to drive again.
 After four to six weeks you will be able to start lifting heavier items and lifting your arm above shoulder-height.

 After getting a pacemaker you will be given an ID card for your pacemaker.
 It's important to carry this with you at all times, along with a list of your medications.
 Be prepared to show your ID card if you need to walk through a metal detector (for example, at an airport).
 You may like to consider getting a Medic Alert bracelet.